mvrahden/treasurer/README.md

 ### Write

 In the following section is the API description for the writing facility.
-Have a look at the Code Examples for [async writing](examples/async-writing.md) and [sync writing](examples/synced-writing.md).
+Have a look at the Code Examples for [async writing][async-write] and [sync writing][sync-write].

 #### `fileWriter(options?: WriterConfig): Function`
 * Entry point and configuration-injection for the file-writer facility.